 None of it would be possible without the unconstitutional degradation of rights the Bush cabal would have pushed for even without 9/11.
 The goal has always been open totalitarianism for America to replace the uncertainty of a political system still partially responsive to the electorate.

 With Bush it was the shadowy “neocons” taking over, a far softer threat to individual freedoms when framed without the misogyny, race hatred and cronyism now infecting Washington.
 As things crumble around Trump, he continues to disappoint even his most ardent supporters at his lack of “presidentialness” and grasp of reality.

 Simply put, Martial Law and the overthrow of the United States was not going to work without a charismatic leader, one thing America has been rather short of, and a credible external enemy that the tired boogeyman of Islamic extremism falls short of.

 Yet it was Martial Law, the only applicable legal term to describe mitigation of due process and equal protection, delivered at the hands of a “twittering serial fabricationist” that confronts America.
 Though it may not seem such, this might just be a stroke of luck.

 Gordon Duff is a Marine combat veteran of the Vietnam War that has worked on veterans and POW issues for decades and consulted with governments challenged by security issues.
 He’s a senior editor and chairman of the board of Veterans Today, especially for the online magazine “New Eastern Outlook.”

-Posted by Gordon Duff, Senior Editor on February 12, 2017, With 7439 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on February 12, 2017, With 7589 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.